-Option 1: a one-step streamlined process which requests sending a single consultation notice to the pertinent authority.
+Option 1: a one-step streamlined process which requires sending a single consultation notice to the pertinent authority.

-Costs - Benefits: the source of the cost for this option arises from the generic need to streamline the processes across EU making the coordination more efficient.
-Although this assumes a one-off cost for the establishment of processes and best practices for achieving harmonisation, the long term benefits from the application of an effective harmonised approach for the assessment of acquisitions would compensate any start-up one-off cost.
-The net impact (benefits minus costs) of the application of the suggested ITS proposals, i.e. the additional cost for streamlining the process, would be positive, although of low magnitude in relation to the current operational cost of credit institutions and competent authorities that relates to the assessment of an acquisition.
+Costs-Benefits: the cost of this option arises from the generic need to streamline the processes across the EU, making the coordination more efficient.
+Although this assumes a one-off cost for the establishment of processes and best practices for achieving harmonisation, the long-term benefits from the application of an effective harmonised approach for the assessment of acquisitions would compensate for any start-up one-off cost.
+The net impact (costs minus benefits) of applying the suggested ITS proposals is positive, i.e. there would be an additional cost of streamlining the process, albeit a small one, in relation to the current operational costs of credit institutions and competent authorities that relate to the assessment of an acquisition.

-Option 2: a two-step streamlined notification process which also requests sending a preliminary notice, i.e. preliminary notice and consultation notice.
+Option 2: a two-step streamlined notification process which also requires sending a preliminary notice, i.e. there would be a preliminary notice and then a consultation notice.

-Costs - Benefits: the source of the cost for this option also arises from the generic need to streamline the processes across EU making the coordination more efficient.
-However, the implementation of an additional step could involve a delay of the approval of an acquisition and be more cumbersome for the requesting authority, which would have an impact on the effectiveness of the process.
-Thus, this process implies slightly higher costs while the benefits would be identical.
-This results in a net impact for Option 2 that would be slightly higher than Option 1 but would still remain at low levels.
+Costs-Benefits: the cost of this option also arises from the generic need to streamline the processes across the EU, making coordination more efficient.
+However, the implementation of an additional step could involve delays in the approval of acquisitions and be more cumbersome for the requesting authority, and this would have an impact on the effectiveness of the process.
+Therefore, this process implies slightly higher costs while the benefits would be identical to the one-step process.
+This results in a net impact of Option 2 that would be slightly higher than that of Option 1 but would still remain at a low level.